Azcobu/github-teamactivity/README.md

 #### Useage

 The major variables are:
 - 'targets' - which team we're gathering statistics for.
-Has the options 'triage', 'paiddevs', 'alldevs', and 'testers'.
-These designations map onto one or more Github team IDs (So for example 'triage' merges members of two teams, Bug Triaging and Senior Bug Triaging.)
+Has the options 'triage', 'selectdevs', 'alldevs', and 'testers'.
+These designations map onto one or more Github team IDs except for 'selectdevs' which is intended to allowed custom groupings.
+(So for example 'triage' merges members of two teams, Bug Triaging and Senior Bug Triaging.)
 To find a Github team ID, see https://fabian-kostadinov.github.io/2015/01/16/how-to-find-a-github-team-id/
 - 'datemode' - the time period we're looking at.
 Options are 'daysback' (last X days from today), 'month', or 'year'.

 #### Other Notes